cloudogu/k8s-ecosystem/README.md

 ## Quick start

-**Note:** There are currently no prebuild images for the multi node version of the ecosystem.
+**Note:** There are currently no prebuild images for the multi node version of the EcoSystem.

 ### Build with Packer